spotify/styx/README.md

 ## Key concepts

 The key type of information that Styx concerns itself with are Workflows.
-A Workflow is either enabled or disabled and is has a Schedule.
+A Workflow is either enabled or disabled and has a Schedule.
 A Schedule specifies how often a Workflow should be triggered, which docker image to run and which arguments to pass to it on each execution.
 Each time a Workflow is triggered, a Workflow Instance is created.
 The Workflow instance is tracked as 'active' until at least on execution of the docker image returns with a 0 exit code.
 Styx will keep